TheSkorm/mod_mumblelink/RELEASES/README-template.txt

 This is a minecraft mod based on ModLoader.
 It's purpose is to be able to use Minecraft in conjunction with Mumble's positional audio feature.
 (http://mumble.sourceforge.net/)
+This means: Directional and positionally attenuated VOIP in relation to the game world.
 It uses the Mumble Link Plugin v1.2.0 and adds native mumble support.
 Tested with Mumble 1.2.2 and 1.2.3 .